-In one of our previous posts, we shared an article from the Huffington Post, in which Terry Gaspard gave us insight into self care through the following bits of relationship advice.
+In this post, we shared an article from the Huffington Post, in which Terry Gaspard gave us insight into self-care through the following bits of relationship advice.
 According to Gaspard, when experiencing relationship problems, it is wise to:

 - Examine your own actions

 - Adopt realistic expectations about your partner’s willingness to change

 In other words, don’t try to fix your partner — this is both impossible and unethical — and don’t play the blame game (no one wins).
 We agree that critical self-awareness and others-awareness is very important.
-Today, we add a third suggestion:
+Here is a third suggestion:

 - Practice emotional attunement